opendocsg/slw-judgments-backfill/2002_SGHC_132/report.md

  Sir, cases w ithin the jurisdiction of the District Courts are appealable as of right to the High Court and are also appealable as of right to the Court of Appeal.
 This position is unsatisfactory as there is a three-tier system and it is not something that is really needed.
 Indeed, the proposed amendments may have been intended to do aw ay w ith this anomaly.
 Cases w ithin the jurisdiction of the High Court are appealable as of right to the Court of Appeal.
 Here again, there is a tw o tier system.
 This position is satisfactory and w as consciously adopted w ith the cessation of appeals to the Privy Council.

 79\.
 It seemed to me that this view w as implicit in the intention to limit the right of appeal from a decision of the District Court to primarily the High Court.
-Indeed this w as also recognised by Chao Hick Tin JA in para 13 of his judgment in _Tan Chiang Brothers Marble (S) Pte Ltd v Permasteelisa Pacific Holdings Ltd_ [2002] 2 SLR 225 w here he said, Implicit in the scheme of things is that there should, as a rule, be only one tier of appeal ..
+Indeed this w as also recognised by Chao Hick Tin JA in para 13 of his judgment in _Tan Chiang Brothers Marble (S) Pte Ltd v Permasteelisa Pacific Holdings Ltd_ <span class="citation">[2002] 2 SLR 225</span> w here he said, Implicit in the scheme of things is that there should, as a rule, be only one tier of appeal ..

 80\.
 As for the argument that the court should assume, for present purposes, that Cyberinc w ould obtain the maximum sum under the District Courts jurisdiction after the assessment of damages, Ms Tan submitted that it w as uncertain how much Cyberinc w ould actually get.
 She argued that Mr Coomarasw amys argument w ould inject uncertainty.
 She also submitted that such an argument w ould cause an unw orkable or impracticable or inconvenient result.